-The primary jurisdiction of campus security personnel is all property that is currently owned and/or under the control of Kapi'olani Community College.
-Security personnel are authorized to respond to all service calls and emergency incidents occurring within this jurisdiction.
-Campus security personnel are authorized to make initial determination for additional support from first responder agencies (as examples: police departments, State Sheriff Division, State Department of Land and Natural Resources enforcement, State Harbors Division, Department of Transportation enforcement, fire departments, Emergency Medical Services/American Medical Response).
+The primary jurisdiction of USOs is all property that is currently owned and/or under the control of Kapi'olani Community College.
+University Security Officers are authorized to respond to all service calls and emergency incidents occurring within this jurisdiction.
+USOs are authorized to make an initial determination for additional support from first responder agencies (e.g., police departments, State Sheriff Division, State Department of Land and Natural Resources enforcement, State Harbors Division, Department of Transportation enforcement, fire departments, Emergency Medical Services/American Medical Response).